LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

             arguments:
               * an iteration space object, such as a contiguous range of loop indices, and
-              * a lambda expression representing the loop body.
+              * a single lambda expression representing the loop body.
           * Each ``RAJA::kernel`` method is a template on a policy that contains statements with *execution policy* types appropriate for the kernel structure; e.g., an execution policy for each level in a